theogravity/cerebro/README.md

-Cerebro
+Cerebra
 ===============

 [![Build Status](https://travis-ci.org/yahoo/cerebro.svg?branch=master)](https://travis-ci.org/yahoo/cerebro)
 [![Coverage Status](https://coveralls.io/repos/github/yahoo/cerebro/badge.svg?branch=master)](https://coveralls.io/github/yahoo/cerebro?branch=master)

-A generic configuration system for Node.js.
+A production-level configuration system for Node.js.

 Cerebro receives two inputs:
   - the context, which is all data associated with a specific user or request.  each individual piece of context is referred to as a `dimension`.